haberdashPI/SignalOperators.jl/docs/src/manual.md

 ### Sinking

 Once you have defined a signal, you can create some concrete sequence of samples from it.
 This is done using [`sink`](@ref).
-The resulting value is itself a signal, so you can pass this to other signal operators.
+The resulting value is, by default itself a signal, so you can pass this to other signal operators.
 The function [`sink`](@ref) is also used to create a file.
 Sink must consume a finite-length signal.
 To store the five second signal in the above example to "example.wav" we could write the following.

 ```julia
 sound1 |> sink("example.wav")